Mr K undergoes surgery requiring general anaesthetic. The procedure is carried out without incident and he is soon discharged home.

-As his pain relief wears off, Mr K feels discomfort in his two upper front teeth and throat, and notices some small cuts at the back of his throat.
+As his pain relief wears off, Mr K feels pain in his two upper front teeth and throat, and notices some small cuts at the back of his throat.

 He contacts the hospital to explain the issues he is experiencing and asks for them to be noted on his file.
 While he is not making a formal complaint at this time, he explains he has made an appointment with his dentist and may eventually take the matter further should any remedial dental work be required.